 You’ll recall this series of articles started with an article about taking a break.
 But that was six months ago!
 Hopefully you’ve been doing a lot of racing and training since then.
 But nothing lasts forever, and it’s time for a break yet again.
-This time the motivations and goals are different, with the idea being to start moving the focus from summer riding & racing to ’cross and ’cross specific preparation.
-And I realize this article is early in the summer road/MTB season.
-But this is one of the critical areas of ‘cross prep that takes the most planning.
-Hopefully you can start thinking now about how to implement this in another month or so.
+This time the motivations and goals are different, with the idea being to start moving the focus from summer riding & racing to ’cross and ’cross-specific preparation.

 First, let’s define what I mean by a break.
 I mean 5 to 10 days of minimal intensity, no racing and a lack of structure.
 Skip your intervals, ride whatever bike has been getting dusty and feel free to not ride as many days as you like.

 How long a break you take is up to you.
 The more you’ve been training, in terms of volume, the longer your break should be.
 If you’re doing six to seven hours a week maybe you only need a long weekend off.
 If you’ve been doing a lot of racing or 15-hour weeks, I’d suggest something like 7 to 10 days including one weekend day off the bike.

 The biggest objection is that you’ll lose fitness.
 I promise you won’t.
 That sort of detraining takes more like two weeks to really set in.

 Even if you do lose some fitness, I’d always much rather have a client who’s a little behind schedule on fitness but motivated to train, rather than a client as fit as they’ve ever been but wanting to take a nap rather than do some ’cross-specific intensity.